Cook Like Czechs

 1st bread dough (yeast starter):

-• Sift the rye flour into a bowl and mix it with the dry yeast.
-Dissolve the honey or sugar in lukewarm water and pour it into the bowl of flour.
-Use a wooden spoon to make a thick dough.
-Let the dough rise in a warm place for 60 minutes - I put the dough in my oven with a pot of hot water on the bottom.
+• Sift 1 cup rye flour into a bowl and mix it with 1 ½ teaspoons active dry yeast.
+Dissolve 1 teaspoon honey or sugar in ⅔ cup lukewarm water, then pour it into the bowl with the flour.
+Use a wooden spoon to stir the mixture into a thick dough.
+Let the dough rise in a warm place for 60 minutes – I suggest placing the dough in your oven with a pot of hot water at the bottom.

 2nd bread dough (add to the starter):

-• Add all-purpose flour, crushed caraway seeds, salt, shredded boiled potato (or mashed potato puree), and lukewarm water to the fermented starter.
+• Add 3 cups all-purpose flour, 3 teaspoons caraway seeds (crushed), 2 teaspoons salt, 1 small potato (boiled, cooled and shredded), and ⅔ cup lukewarm water to the fermented starter.

 • Stir with a wooden spoon, then turn the mass onto a floured work surface.
 Knead the dough well by hand.
 The dough is quite sticky, so expect to end up with some dough on your hands.